Pmorwin/220725/JavaTopics.md

 - The first line of any constructor must be a call to either "super();" or "this.".
 If you do not ave your first line do this, the complier will try to add a call to a no-args super();
     - If the parent class does not have a no-args constructor, your code won't compile

+-- This is where I got to Yesterday!

 ## Method Overloading/Overriding
 - Overloading: Methods with the same name, but they have a different number, type, or order of arugments as parameters.
     - A really simple example of this is with constructors.